briteoctopus/AwesomeOpossums/README.md

 ## Custom JavaScript Functions
 ```
-The javascript functions I created are:
+The javascript function I created is:

 1. formgrab()
 Grabs the first name that was entered into the submission form, and when the form is submitted it displays a thank you message in an alert using the given information. (ex: "Thank you Jane, your submission has been receieved!")